If you still have questions after reading through this information, please feel free to contact [email protected].

 When your trip is registered with International SOS via MyTrips, you will be provided all the necessary contact information for the nearest International SOS support center to contact in case of an emergency or to consult with about trip concerns.

-While traveling out of the country, your primary healthcare insurance is what provides you coverage in an emergency.
+While traveling out of the country, you have health care insurance through Williams that provides you coverage in an emergency.
 Once again, coordinating any health care needs you or your travel party might have while out of the country should be done via International SOS, since they will also take care of coordinating with the health care insurance.

 If you have any questions about International SOS or general insurance questions while traveling out of the country, please contact Shelby Walden at 413-597-4243 or Matthew Sheehy at 413-597-4775.

-It is important that each student be made aware of the dangers, discomforts and realities of the trip before any commitment is made to participate, during trip preparation, at the onset of the trip, and onsite as needed.
-Provide orientation to the students prior to and during the trip.
+It is also important that each student be made aware of the dangers, discomforts and realities of the trip before any commitment is made to participate.

 It is particularly important that as soon as students show interest in the trip, you provide them with health and safety information so that they and their families can make informed decisions regarding participation, preparation and behavior while on the trip.
 The websites of the State Department and the Center for Disease Control are helpful in this area, as is the advice of an instructor who has led a trip to the country previously.
 If there is a travel advisory in place, indicate this to the students along with the grounds on which you have determined the trip to be a viable activity.
 You should formulate emergency response measures for any problems that could potentially arise due to the above risks and dangers.

-Donna Denelli-Hess will set up individual meetings with students to discuss recommendations based on their medical history and vaccination record and your specific itinerary.
-In cases where students will be traveling abroad, she will also confirm that they have insurance coverage.
+Tina Stoiciu will set up individual meetings with students to discuss recommendations based on their medical history and vaccination record and your specific itinerary.
 The Health Center provides immunizations at cost, however, they do not have access to all that may be recommended.
 They can write a script for yellow fever, but they will have to go to the Bennington Travel Clinic to get the immunization (cost $200 cash; students who receive financial aid should contact Barb Casey); it needs to be done at least 10 days in advance of travel.
 While the health center can’t release student health information without student consent, it’s perfectly reasonable to encourage students to share pertinent information with you.

 Offer tips to prepare the group for the possible physical harassment of women.
 Women should be prepared to speak extremely firmly, but not rudely, or to push a hand away.
 It is in everyone's best interest to maintain an alert and confident bearing that indicates that they know where they're going when out walking.